-Potassium is needed for cells, especially nerve and muscle cells, to function properly.
+Potassium is needed for cells to function properly.
 You get potassium through food.
 The kidneys remove excess potassium in the urine to keep a proper balance of the mineral in the body.

-Your health care provider will take a sample of your blood to check potassium levels.
+Your health care provider will order a blood test to check your potassium level.

 Taking potassium supplements can usually correct the problem.
-In severe cases, without proper treatment a severe drop in potassium levels can lead to serious heart rhythm problems that can be fatal.
+In severe cases, without proper treatment, a severe drop in potassium level can lead to serious heart rhythm problems that can be fatal.